Why Media Literacy is Important for Parents

 Written by Jessie Curell

-(I recommend listening to the recent NYT podcast “Facebook vs. The White House” to get a sense of how massive misinformation has become).
+I recommend listening to the recent NYT podcast “Facebook vs. The White House” to get a sense of how massive misinformation has become.

-We need to be as media and digitally literate as possible for our own protection, autonomy and empowerment to change the world.
+We need to be as media and digitally literate as possible for our own protection, autonomy and empowerment to change the world in this digital age.
 As parents of pre-K children, It’s important to remember that we also serve as important media literacy role models for our children.
-We need to be mindful of the quality of media we are consuming, just as we are mindful of the quality of food we are ingesting each day.
+We need to be mindful of the quality and types of media we are consuming, just as we are mindful of the quality of food we are ingesting each day.
 And similarly to food, we need to be mindful of just how much media we are consuming.
 Our devices and the internet are incredibly convenient, powerful tools at our disposal.
 Being mindful that the time spent engaging with these platforms is healthy and balanced, just like the dinner we serve up each night, is one that we sometimes don’t consider.

 What are Media and Digital Literacy skills exactly?